iqbal-lab-org/pandora/README.md

 ```
 $ pandora map --help
-Quasi-map reads to an indexed PRG, infer the sequence of present loci in the sample, and (optionally) genotype/discover variants.
+Quasi-map reads to an indexed PRG, infer the sequence of present loci in the sample, and optionally genotype variants.
 Usage: ./pandora map [OPTIONS] <TARGET> <QUERY>

 Positionals: